 Students are required to complete a final written exam on their own abilities, without assistance from parents or guardians, unless other arrangements have been discussed and agreed upon with the class instructors.

-If you have questions about classes in your area or are interested in becoming a volunteer instructor, please contact the appropriate Regional Volunteer Services Coordinator (VSC) for your region.
+If you have questions about classes in your area or you are interested in becoming a volunteer instructor, please contact the Regional Volunteer Services Coordinator (VSC) for your region.